 August 23 — Apple now most valuable company ever, passing Microsoft’s 1999 record.
 (Microsoft is now valued at less than half of what they were then.)
 U.S. State Dept. cancels order for 2,500 Kindles.
 Android malware triples over the past few months.
 Dell profits down 18% from the year-ago quarter, and consumer product revenue down 22%.

-August 27 — Apple wins huge court victory over Samsung’s extremely close mimicry of its products.
-Gartner says that app development is now a $9 billion business — since iOS apps generated $5.7 billion of revenue in less than four years (averaging $1.4 billion per year), that means that iOS represents about one sixth of all app revenue worldwide.
+August 27 — Apple wins big court victory over Samsung’s extremely close mimicry of its products.
 Windows 8 getting really bad reviews from normally pro-PC people.
 In 2008, Korean prosecutors reportedly sought a seven-year prison term and $347 million fine against Samsung’s chairman Lee Kun-Hee for bribery, which was bargained to a three-year suspended sentence and a $109 million fine — now he’s back running Samsung.
 (Update: Lee awards vice-chairmanship to his son.)

 September 7 — Walmart testing iPhone-based self-checkout system.
 Delta Airlines to use 4,500 iPads in its airport hubs.
 Over the past five years, HP’s stock has lost 60% of its value.
 In eight out of the last eight smartphone satisfaction surveys by J.D.
 Power & Associates, iPhone ranks #1.

 September 11 — American Airlines replacing all pilot flight bags with iPads.
 In addition to being the highest valued company in the world, Apple is also the eighth-fastest growing.